 Now of course there’s going to be times when your ex comes onto your mind, and your mind shifts into the past or future focuses.

-But take a deep breath, use these relaxation techniques and bring yourself back to the here and now.
+But take a deep breath, use our relaxation techniques and bring yourself back to the here and now.

 What are you doing in this very moment?
 What do you need to do, or what would be a good thing to do?
 (If you’re not currently at work.)